toopay/gas-orm/README.markdown

 ## About Gas

-Gas was built specifically for CodeIgniter app.
+Gas was a highly optimized ORM that built specifically for CodeIgniter app.
 It uses standard CI DB packages, also take anvantages of its validator class.
 Gas provide methods that will map your database table and its relation, into accesible object.

 ## Features